Phala-Network/phala-blockchain/README.md

     - `-f`: Specify the genesis state to initialize the Substrate bridge in pRuntime.
 The file is produced by the blockchain node when launching.
+    - pHost quits every time the blockchain node or the pRuntime is down.
+Remember to relauch when necessary.